syncfusion-content/javascript-docs/js/Chart/Axis.md

 #### Round

-When the value of **rangePadding** property is **round**, axis range will be rounded to the nearest possible value divided by the interval.
+When the value of **rangePadding** property is **round**, axis range is rounded to the nearest possible value divided by the interval.

 {% highlight js %}